edwinb/idris-lang.org/content/pages/index.rst

 Idris is a programming language designed to encourage *Type-Driven Development*.

-In type-driven development, types are a tool for constructing programs.
+In type-driven development, types are tools for constructing programs.
 We treat the type as the *plan* for a program, and use the compiler and type checker as our assistant, guiding us to a complete program that satisfies the type.
 The more expressive the type is that we give up front, the more confidence we can have that the resulting program will be correct.

-In Idris, types are a first-class language construct.
+In Idris, types are first-class constructs in the langauge.
 This means types can be passed as arguments to functions, and returned from functions just like any other value, such as numbers, strings, or lists.
-This is a simple but powerful idea, enabling:
+This is a small but powerful idea, enabling:

 * relationships to be expressed between values; for example, that two lists have the same length.